irontec/ivozprovider/doc/sphinx/administration_portal/client/vpbx/routing_tools/calendars.rst

     - Call at 16:00: normal logic.

-    - Call at 18:00: out of schedule due to calendar period.
+    - Call at 18:00: out of schedule due to special schedule.